-Current TR071 students (i.e. Science students who entered the university up to 2017): please see here for details of the TR071 course structure.
+Current TR071 students (i.e. Science students who entered College up to and including 2017): please see here for details of the TR071 course structure.

 Geography Undergraduate Course Handbook (Natural Science and TSM) 2018/19 - the primary source of information for students regarding departmental matters.